Virtual Open House Webinar Series – Latin America

 The webinar focuses on hiring, on-boarding, employment contracts, employment law, benefits, payroll, termination and more in the Latin America.

 Read the full transcript of questions and answers below.
 Download the presentation here.

 QUESTION AND ANSWERS:

-I’m looking for general knowledge around HR practices in Brazil, including compensation, incentive pay, benefits, and recruiting.
+What kind of general knowledge could you offer around HR practices in Brazil, including compensation, incentive pay, benefits, and recruiting?

 Particularly in Brazil, they do encourage you to define an employment agreement as it relates to compensation, holidays, vacations, and customary and statutory benefits.
 The recruitment process in Brazil is quite onerous because once they hire you, there is almost an immediate entitlement in terms of that worker.
 We have had good success with staffing agencies.
 They do have the concept of the 13th month, a bonus month around Christmas time.
 There is also the concept of variable pay, but you want to make sure that you address them when you’re in these employment agreements.